qijinshe/nimo-markdown-cv/index.md

 Advised by Prof. Ruizhen Hu, Prof. Hui Huang, Prof. Kai Xu  `Visual Computing Research Center, Shenzhen Universit`<br>
 _Project Leader_ <br>
 * introduced a novel geometric state representation to characterize hand-object interactions.
-* designed a customized reinforcement learning approach using vectorized reward functions and imperfect demonstrations.
+* designed a new reinforcement learning approach using vectorized reward functions and imperfect demonstrations.
 * built the whole system, from the learning method to the grasp simulation.
 * analyzed and evaluated the proposed method under the guidance of advisors.

 ### **Project 2: Online 3D Bin Packing Problem** `August 2019 - October 2020`<br>
 Advised by Prof. Chenyang Zhu, Prof. Ying Yang, Prof. Kai Xu `iGRAPE Lab, Nation University of Defense Technology` <br>
 _Project Co-Leader_ <br>
-* designed and implemented the basic online packing method in the"First one item known" setting.
+* designed and implemented the online packing method in the "First one item known" setting.
-* extended the packing method to the "First k item known" setting.
+* extended the packing method to the "First k item known" setting with modified MCTS.
-* developed an user-study app and collected user test data.
+* developed a user-study app and collected user test data.
 * participated in the validation and evaluation of the proposed method.

 <!-- ## Experience